Tile School: Choosing Fireplace Tiles

 It's getting chilly outside and we're finding ourselves wanting to cozy up to a nice warm fire.
-We thought we'd take a cue from the changing season, and talk about one of our favorite topics: fireplace surrounds!
-A great fireplace will give your space an inviting appeal, plus a tiled fireplace is the perfect way to create an eye-catching focal point.
+We thought we'd take a cue from the changing season, and talk about one of our favorite topics: fireplace tiles!
+A great fireplace will give your space an inviting appeal, plus fireplace tiles are the perfect way to create an eye-catching focal point.

 Once you've decided to tile your fireplace, you may be wondering which of our products are suitable, and where exactly on a fireplace can they be installed.
 Below we'll address all of the questions you may have, providing you with all the information you need before placing your order.

 Which Fireclay products can be use on a fireplace surround?